victorca25/traiNNer/README.md

 # BasicSR with Automatic Mixed Precision

-This branch of BasicSR utilises the highly experimental PyTorch CUDA AMP library, which allows Volta/Turing GPUs to take advantage of their Tensor cores, which reduces training time by +/- 50%.
+This branch of BasicSR utilises the highly experimental PyTorch CUDA AMP library, which allows Volta/Turing GPUs to take advantage of their Tensor cores that results in reducing training time by +/- 50%.

 *Most of the documentation is at the Master branch.
 This branch only deals with AMP specific features.